 For further information or a referral form for rooms at YMCA Bournemouth, please contact us here.

 We also co-run Half-Time in Westover Road, a service where rough sleepers sit down with experienced advisors by appointment and work out their plan of action.
-Showers and other support are also available.
+Unfortunately YMCA Bournemouth are unable to offer shower facilities during the COVID-19 pandemic.

 If you have a health problem, we are close partners of the HealthBus which provides rough sleepers with free drop-in consultations every Thursday outside St Steven’s Church in Bournemouth from 9.30am to 12.30pm.